-Functional Expenses - The costs of providing program and other activities have been summarized on a functional basis in the statements of activities and changes in net assets.
+Functional Allocation of Expenses - The costs of providing program and other activities have been summarized on a functional basis in the statements of activities in accordance with the requirements of ASU 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entities, which requires OHW to report expenses by their natural classification.
+Every natural expense must be broken out into individual functional categories on an analysis of expenses by their nature and function.
 Accordingly, certain costs have been allocated among services and supporting services benefited.
 Such allocations are determined by management on an equitable basis.
-A majority of expenses (such as salaries and wages, legal and professional, etc.) have been allocated based on time and effort using One Heart Worldwide's payroll allocations.
+A majority of expenses (salaries, wages, and payroll taxes, professional services) have been allocated based on time and effort using OHW's payroll allocations.
 Other expenses (depreciation and amortization, insurance, and occupancy) have been allocated in accordance with the specific services received from vendors.

-Recent and Relevant Accounting Pronouncements - The following pronouncements became effective for fiscal years beginning subsequent to December 15, 2017:
+Recent and Relevant Accounting Pronouncements - The following pronouncements represent relevant current accounting guidance applicable to nonprofit organizations:

 In August 2016, the FASB issued ASU 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entities.
 The update addresses the complexity and understandability of net asset classification, deficiencies in information about liquidity and availability of resources, and the lack of consistency in the type of information provided about expenses and investment return.
-One Heart Worldwide has adjusted the presentation of these statements accordingly.
+OHW has followed the recommendation of the update to ensure presentation conformity of its financial statements.